MicrosoftDocs/ATADocs/ATADocs/ata-silent-installation.md

 > [!Note]
 > The installation of .Net framework 4.6.1 may require rebooting the server.
 When installing ATA Gateway on Domain Controllers, consider scheduling a maintenance window for these Domain Controllers.
 When using ATA silent installation method, the installer is configured to automatically restart the server at the end of the installation (if necessary).
-To avoid restarting the server as part of the installation, use the `-NoRestart` flag.
-When using the `-NoRestart` flag and restart will be required as part of the installation, the installer will pause until the server is restarted.
+Because of a Windows Installer bug, the norestart flag cannot be reliably used to make sure the server won't restart, so make sure to only run silent installation during a maintenance window.

 To track the progress of the deployment, monitor ATA installer logs which are located in **%AppData%\Local\Temp**.

 ## Install the ATA Center